rayyungdev/rayyungdev.github.io/content/blog/resume-builder/index.md

 ##### *Unaccomplished Objectives:*
 First of all, I think my resume looks pretty decent.
 However, I haven't fully implemented my skills section.
 I'm missing key technologies that I've utilized over the years, like frameworks, libraries, toolboxes, etc. This is all the data contained in _languages.csv_.
 I don't really have a good reason why it hasn't been included yet... really I'm just tired and I'm moderately satisfied with how my resume looks at the moment.
 But who knows, I might be more sane when I wake up tomorrow.
 Also, I have not built a classification model (**yet**).
 Originally, I was thinking about creating a classification model that would pull the most relevant skills according to what your input tags are, but it also had also occured to me that well, I don't have that many skills to go picking and choosing.
 That being said, I haven't given up on this idea, but it does require more thought.

-## Good Night and stay tune for future updates!
+I'll add more updates to the actual project section, but as of now, this particular post is hereby concluded :)
+Back to trying to integrate the webserver... (and look for jobs)